jessieyu0105/DSII_Project/proposal.md

 -   Partial least squares (PLS) regression

-1. Use k-folds Cross Validation to determine the best model
+4.Determine the best predictive model: use k-folds Cross Validation to check the predictability of our models; made density plots to compare the distributions of testing RMSE for all models, and select the best predictive model